 - Cordastra – A supplement designed for the Tai Cheng workout.

-I’m going to be trying the Body Beast workout along with the supplements it comes with.
+I’m going to be trying the Body Beast workout along with the supplements it comes with after summit.
 There is going to be a protein shake, pre-workout drink, and creatine designed to help you bulk up.
 Probably gonna do Asylum Vol 2 after I finish Body Beast.
 Chalene Johnson came in and gave another speech too.

 At night they had the Diamond Reception at Wet Republic.
 This place was awesome.
 They had mermaids in the pool swimming around and a DJ playing music.
 Unfortunately I was still feeling sick.
 Maybe had two drinks and talked to a couple of people before I called it a night.
 The heat was getting to me and it didn’t do well with the fever I was running.
 Had to call it an early night again.
 Thats two nights in a row were I didn’t get to wild out.

 It was a good thing I went to bed early and not try to power through the sickness.
 The Super Workout was at 6:30 am that morning and its like mandatory you attend.
 Almost 5k people got to workout with all of the trainers for 90 minutes in the parking lot of The Tropicana Hotel.
 There might even have been more people.
 We showed up a little bit late and could barely see the trainers on the stage.

 I could not take the sickness anymore after the workout and decided to go to Walgreens for one of those minute clinics.
 I need more than the over the counter stuff I bought at MGM.
 On my way there I remembered my good friend and fellow coach that I met at last years summit, Buck Parker, was a Doctor.

 From the time it took me to walk across the entire MGM to the Walgreens on Las Vegas Blvd he had diagnosed me via text and called ahead a prescription.
 This is what Team Beachbody is all about.
 People helping people.
 I still owe him a hug.